 Tonight the moon will turn to a Blue Moon.

 You might say we are a curious Cloud, so we turned to our friends and experts at Denver’s Museum of Nature and Science.

 The Museum is also home to Gates Planetarium and Dr. Steve Lee.

 Dr. Lee (pictured) is a Space Scientist in the Adult & Children’s Programs Department at the Denver Museum of Nature & Science, and is a Senior Research Scientist at the Space Science Institute (SSI) in Boulder, CO.

 We think it’s a safe bet that Dr. Lee knows a thing or two about the moon.

 So what exactly is a Blue Moon?

 A Blue Moon is the second full moon to happen in a calendar month.
-The next one of these will occur on Jan.
-31, 2018.
+So, tonight is the night here in Colorado and around the world.

 Will we be able to view this event in Colorado?

 Yes!
 Although strictly speaking, the full moon happens instantaneously.
-So, sometimes we’ll miss seeing the moment when the moon is fully illuminated by a few hours (it’ll be full before moonrise or after moonset on that day).
+So, sometimes we’ll miss seeing the moment when the moon is fully illuminated by a few hours (it’ll be full before moonrise or after moonset).